goblinmasterlord/assurly/README.md

 ### Completing Assessments (Department Head)

-1. Browse the list of standards in the left panel
+1. Browse the numbered standards in the left panel
-2. Select a standard to view and rate
+2. Select a standard to view and rate, or use the Previous/Next buttons to navigate
-3. Assign a rating (1-4) and provide supporting evidence
+3. Choose a rating (1-4) from the card options
-4. Save progress or submit the completed assessment
+4. Optionally add evidence/comments in the text area
+5. Use "Save Progress" to save your work, or "Save & Continue" to proceed to the next standard
+6. Complete all standards to enable the "Submit Assessment" button
+7. Power users can use keyboard shortcuts (shown at bottom of assessment page)

+### School Switching

+Department Heads can easily switch between schools for the same assessment category using the school selector at the top of the assessment detail page.

 ## Development